Mathematics is fundamental to many aspects of our everyday lives at home, work and even in our leisure activities.

 Statistics – Specifying a problem, planning and collecting data, Processing and representing data, Interpreting and discussing results, Probability

 At KS4 all students study GCSE in Mathematics.
 We aim to enable students to achieve their full potential in external examinations so that they can continue to study mathematics further should they wish.
 All students follow a linear course, either with AQA, Edexcel or OCR.
-Students complete two exam papers – Paper 1 (non calculator) and Paper 2 (calculator).
+Students complete three exam papers – Paper 1 (non-calculator), Paper 2 (calculator) and Paper 3 (calculator).
 Students will be entered at either Higher or Foundation level at the end of year 11.